 Ms Butler said there would be significant costs if the recommendations are not implemented.

-Access the National Aged Care Staffing and Skills Mix Project 2016 (the Project) research here.
+Access National Aged Care Staffing and Skills Mix Project 2016 (the Project) report here and Flinders University’s Financial and Cost Benefit Implications of the Recommendations of the National Aged Care Staffing and Skills Mix Final Report here.

 An urgent call for mandated staffing levels